-- Serving in the United States military, either out of State or abroad.
+- She served in the United States military, either out of State or abroad.

-While this approach may seem easier, your spouse’s presence in Texas may not be required for a TX divorce.
-For couples who do not wish to wait, a Texas divorce can still continue to full conclusion regarding such issues as:
+While this approach may seem more straightforward, your spouse's presence in Texas may not be required for a TX divorce.
+For couples who do not wish to wait, a Texas divorce can continue to a full conclusion regarding such issues as:

 Divorce when YOU are Away

 Our experienced attorneys will guide you through the entire divorce process, including making appearances at court on your behalf—even if you cannot physically attend.
-With the proficient legal assistance provided by the out of state, international, or military divorce lawyers at Law Office of Bryan Fagan, PLLC, you may not have to travel to the State of Texas to participate in your divorce proceedings.
+With the professional legal assistance provided by the out-of-state, international, or military divorce lawyers at the Law Office of Bryan Fagan, PLLC, you may not have to travel to the State of Texas to participate in your divorce proceedings.

 As your legal counsel, our firm will be there to advocate passionately and skillfully for your rights in court—no matter where you live.

 In the State of Texas, military personnel is allowed to file for a divorce in one of three places: